The Parkin family in Spring 2025. Photo by Seth Weber.

 “It was helpful to have Scripture songs playing constantly with the kids, just getting the Word into my head, in my heart, because to trust God you have to know God,” Toph says.

-Once when Charlie was six months old, Krina had to perform CPR as he appeared lifeless on their living room floor.
-Even though he was revived, she felt “like your best
+They still went through multiple crises in which their trust was tested.
+Once when Charlie was about six months old, Krina had to perform CPR as he stopped breathing and appeared lifeless on their living room floor, just a few moments after accidentally aspirating a bit of food.
+Even though he was revived, she felt “like your best friend just did something you would never expect.
+I thought, ‘God, who are you?’”

-In hindsight, after four years of constant vigilance and repeated crises, they see how God was allowing them to know Him more truly.
+In hindsight, after four years of constant vigilance and repeated crises, the Parkins see how God was allowing them to know Him more truly.
 Even as they believed James 1:2-3 that these hardships were God’s work to make them “perfect and complete,” they also were learning to lament and to wait quietly for Him.

-own performance and my own adherence to whatever standard I was setting.”
+For Krina, growing up at Faith meant she knew many Scripture passages and that she needed to “trust God.”
+This test revealed that “I was still kind of trusting in my own performance and my own adherence to whatever standard I was setting.”
 The Hebrews Bible study and the Quieting class had begun to change her thinking, but the journey with Charlie made it clear how anxious and controlling she had been because of her self-reliance.

 Toph confesses this experience was his first major test in trusting God.
 “He humbled me drastically,” he says.
 “Sometimes He’s got to really break things down and